 WHAT IS THE AUSTRALIAN R&D TAX INCENTIVE?

-OECD figures show Australia is one of the most generous countries in the world when it comes to supporting research and development, with Government investment in R&D growing by nine per cent over the past decade.
+Organisation for Economic Co-operation and Development figures show Australia is one of the most generous countries in the world when it comes to supporting research and development (R&D), with government investment growing by 9% over the past decade.

-Of the about $9 billion Australian taxpayers invest either directly or indirectly in supporting R&D each year, about two-thirds comes from the R&D Tax Incentive.
-The incentive encourages companies (and other eligible entities) to invest in R&D activities by reducing their overall income tax liability.
+Of the estimated $9 billion Australian taxpayers invest either directly or indirectly in supporting R&D each year, about two-thirds comes from the R&D tax refund.
+The refund encourages companies (and other eligible entities) to invest in R&D activities by reducing their overall income tax liability.

-If the R&D Tax Incentive has one shortcoming, it’s that the funds can only be accessed once a year, at tax time.
+If the R&D tax refund has a shortcoming, it’s that the funds can only be accessed once a year.
 Quite simply, it takes too long for eligible companies to receive the funds they need.
-The Australian Government is sitting on a report which makes several recommendations to improve the incentive, including paying out quarterly.
-As yet, however, there has been no hint the Government is going to adopt these recommendations.
+The Federal Government has on a report which makes several recommendations to improve the R&D refund, including paying out quarterly.
+However, there has been no sign the government is going to adopt these recommendations.

-Industry has responded to cash flow problems by providing R&D funding solutions.
-Radium Capital’s Radium Advance is an R&D finance product that bridges this gap and solves the cash flow issue.
-You can read more about Radium Advance here.
+The financial sector has responded to these cash flow problems by providing R&D funding solutions.
+Radium Capital’s Radium Advance is an R&D refund advance that bridges this gap and solves the cash flow issue.
+You can read more about Radium Advances here.